department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/eligibility.md

 <a class="usa-button-primary va-button-primary" href="/employment/vocational-rehab-and-employment/apply-vre/">Apply for VR&E Benefits</a>

-Learn about the application process and how to apply for Chapter 31 if you're a Servicemember who hasn't received your disability rating yet.
+Learn about the application process and how to apply for Chapter 31 benefits if you're a Servicemember who hasn't received your disability rating yet.
 [Find out how to apply](/employment/vocational-rehab-and-employment/apply-vre/).

 <br>